 Stories sell much better than empirical data.

-So when you devise your marketing strategy, make sure you do it telling great stories.
+So when you devise your marketing strategy, make sure you do it by telling great stories.

 Build and Use A Mailing List